-Sub-clause reference from IEC 60950 Requirement Example of English text for marking/instruction Example of French text for marking/instruction 1.5.5 Each detachable external interconnecting cable (with terminations), 3,05 m or less in length and furnished as part of the equipment, shall be marked or similarly identified in the installation instructions with the name, trademark or trade name of the organization that is responsible for the equipment and the organization's identifying number or equivalent designation for the cable.
+Example of English text

+number or equivalent designation for the cable.
 The marking may be applied on the cable at any location.
-This marking need not comply with the requirements in theStandard for Marking and Labeling Systems, UL 969, or Adhesive Labels, CSA C22.2 No. 0.15.
-This requirement does not apply to interconnecting cable types which are specified in the National Electrical Code.
-1.5.5 The output connectors for other than limited power and TNV CIRCUITS shall be marked or otherwise described in installation instructions to identify the type of circuit, the intended cable type or the circuit relevant characteristics.
-"DP-1" or "DP-2" DP-1 ou DP-2 D2 1.7.1 See NAA.1 for guidance on information that may be provided to allow for the proper selection of a power supply.
+This marking need not comply with the requirements in the Standard for Marking and Labeling Systems, UL 969, or Adhesive Labels, CSA C22.2 No. 0.15.
+This requirement does not apply to interconnecting cable types which are specified in the National Electrical Code or the Canadian Electrical Code.
+1.5.5 The output connectors for other than limited power and TNV CIRCUITS shall be marked or otherwise described in installation instructions to identify the type of circuit, the intended cable type or the relevant circuit characteristics. " DP-1" or " DP-2" "DP-1" or "DP-2" D2 1.7 In an operator access area, there shall be indicated on or near each lampholder the maximum wattage, or lamp type number, or model designation.
+D2 1.7.1 See Table NAA.1 for guidance on information that may be provided to allow for the proper selection of a power supply.
 D2

-Table NAA.1 (informative) Guidance to allow for proper selection of power supplies
+Table NAA.1 (informative)Guidance to allow for proper selection of power supplies